propelorm/propelorm.github.com/documentation/cookbook/working-with-existing-databases.markdown

 ### Creating an XML Schema from a DB Structure ###

-To generate a schema file, create a new directory for your project & specify the connection information in your `build.properties` file for that project.
+To generate a schema file, create a new directory for your project & specify the connection information in your *configuration file* for that project.
 For example, to create a new project, `legacyapp`, follow these steps:

  1. Go to the `legacyapp` project directory anywhere on your filesystem: